Quantum reaction-limited reaction-diffusion dynamics of annihilation processes: Introduction

 \section{Introduction}

-The investigation and classification of universal behavior in non-equilibrium many-body systems is a timely and challenging research area.
+The investigation and classification of universal behavior in nonequilibrium many-body systems is a timely and challenging research area.
 Far from equilibrium the Boltzmann-Gibbs measure does not correctly describe the system and therefore the emergence of universal behavior cannot be clearly pinpointed as in equilibrium-critical systems \cite{wilson1974renormalization,Kogut1979}.
-Within this perspective, reaction-diffusion (RD) systems, where classical particles hop on a lattice (diffusion in the continuum limit) and react upon meeting, are genuine non-equilibrium systems where universal quantities can be identified and characterized \cite{henkel2008non,hinrichsen2000non,vladimir1997nonequilibrium,tauber2002dynamic,tauber2005applications,tauber2014critical}.
+Within this perspective, reaction-diffusion (RD) systems, where classical particles hop on a lattice (diffusion in the continuum limit) at rate $\Omega$ and react at rate $\Gamma$ upon meeting, are genuine nonequilibrium systems where universal quantities can be identified and characterized \cite{henkel2008non,hinrichsen2000non,vladimir1997nonequilibrium,tauber2002dynamic,tauber2005applications,tauber2014critical,krapivsky2010kinetic}.
 At long times the density of particles decays as a power-law, which can be obtained, for instance, from a mean-field treatment whenever diffusive mixing is effective.
-This is valid when the diffusive hopping is strong, i.e., in the \textit{reaction-limited regime} (sometimes also called ``well stirred mixture'' regime) \cite{hinrichsen2000non,vladimir1997nonequilibrium,Redner1984,fastdiffusion1992}, or in the opposite \textit{diffusion-limited} regime of weak hopping in dimensions larger than the upper critical dimension $d_c$.
+This is valid when the diffusive hopping is strong, $\Gamma/\Omega \ll 1$, i.e., in the \textit{reaction-limited regime} (sometimes also called ``well stirred mixture'' regime) \cite{hinrichsen2000non,vladimir1997nonequilibrium,Redner1984,fastdiffusion1992,krapivsky2010kinetic}, or in the opposite \textit{diffusion-limited} regime of weak hopping $\Gamma/\Omega\sim 1$ in dimensions larger than the upper critical dimension $d_c$.
 This dimension can be identified both via exact lattice calculations \cite{toussaint1983particle,Spouge1988,Privman1994,torney1983diffusion,fluctuationseffects,redner1984scaling,kang1984universal,Racz1985} and/or renormalization group methods \cite{tauber2002dynamic,tauber2005applications,tauber2014critical,doi1976stochastic,peliti1985path,peliti1986renormalisation,QFT_RD_1998}.
-In the case of binary annihilation, $2A\to\emptyset$, it is $d_c=2$, so that in one dimension spatial fluctuations are relevant and they are responsible for universal power-law decay that is different from mean-field \cite{toussaint1983particle,Spouge1988,Privman1994,torney1983diffusion,fluctuationseffects,redner1984scaling,tauber2002dynamic,tauber2005applications,tauber2014critical,peliti1985path,peliti1986renormalisation}.
+In the case of binary annihilation, $2A\to\emptyset$, it is $d_c=2$, so that in one dimension spatial fluctuations are relevant and they are responsible for universal power-law decay $n(t) \sim (\Omega t)^{-1/2}$ of the density $n(t)$ in time $t$ that is different from mean field \cite{toussaint1983particle,Spouge1988,Privman1994,torney1983diffusion,fluctuationseffects,redner1984scaling,tauber2002dynamic,tauber2005applications,tauber2014critical,peliti1985path,peliti1986renormalisation}.
 The upper critical dimension depends, however, on the number of particles involved in the reaction.
-For triplet annihilation $3A\to \emptyset$ it is $d_c=1$, and thus in one dimension spatial correlations are marginal and the mean-field power-law decay only acquires a logarithmic correction \cite{tauber2002dynamic,tauber2005applications,tauber2014critical}.
-For quadruplet annihilation, $4A \to \emptyset$, or higher, $d_c < 1$, so that spatial fluctuations are irrelevant and the mean-field decay is observed in all dimensions both for the diffusion-limited and reaction-limited regimes.
+For triplet annihilation $3A\to \emptyset$, it is $d_c=1$, and thus in one dimension spatial correlations are marginal and the mean-field power-law decay only acquires a logarithmic correction $n(t)\sim [\ln(\Omega t)/\Omega t]^{1/2}$ \cite{tauber2002dynamic,tauber2005applications,tauber2014critical}.
+For quadruplet annihilation, $4A \to \emptyset$, or higher, $d_c < 1$, so that spatial fluctuations are irrelevant and the mean-field decay $n(t)\sim (\Gamma_{4\alpha} t)^{-1/3}$ is observed in all dimensions both for the diffusion-limited and reaction-limited regimes.
+Note that, in the classical reaction-limited prediction, time is rescaled according to the reaction rate as $\Gamma_{k\alpha} t$ ($k=2,3,4$), differently from the diffusion-limited case, where time is rescaled as $\Omega t$ via the diffusion rate.
+To sum up, the classical diffusion-limited predictions for the decay of the density $n(t)$ in time in one dimensional spatially homogeneous systems are